stuycs-gh-classrooms/09-nextcs-p01-poopies/README.md

 Mouse Control:
 - Mouse movement: The mouse movement will control the horizontal position of the paddle, allowing the player to move it left or right across the screen.

-- Mouse pressed: The mouse click will be used to start or restart the game by launching the ball from its starting position.
+- Mouse pressed: The mouse click will be used to start the game by launching the ball from its starting position.

 ### Classes